 What’s covered under the third-party insurance

 A third party insurance policy will cover only the physical damage and the injury caused to the third party or say, the victim.
 It does not cover anything related to self.
-A third party insurance is legally compulsory for all the vehicle owners in India.
-This covers the legal liabilities occurred to the third party by you.
+Third-party insurance is legally compulsory for all vehicle owners in India.
+This covers the legal liabilities that occurred to the third party by you.
 So, the real benefit of this third-party insurance is only the third party, and you are at loss.

 The IRDA decides the premium of the third party insurance cover.
 It is nearly the same for all insurance providers.
 However, the premium amount may vary based upon the engine capacity of the vehicle.
 For instance, as an owner of a Maruti Swift, you pay 3,500 as third party insurance premium, whereas the annual premium for Toyota Camry goes around Rs 5,000.
 IRDA reviews the third party insurance rate annually and makes changes accordingly.

 The hassled procedure of claiming third-party insurance begins with registering a First Information Report at a nearby police station and collecting a charge sheet.
 After which, the Motor Accident Claims Tribunal, registers a case, as Civil courts can’t make a judgment on road accidents or decide a claim.

 One can apply for the claim for injury, death, or damage to property, with the tribunal court for jurisdiction over the area where the insured person resides.
 However, there is no limit for a claim against the liability for injury or death.
 One can avail the cover for the property damage occurred to the victim up to a sum of Rs.
 7.5 lakh.